 - Provenance: Box, papers, if available

-- Pristine dial condition: No moisture damage, oxidation, or discoloration
+- Excellent dial condition: No moisture damage, oxidation, or discoloration

 Value-Oriented Pieces